We were deeply saddened to hear of

 Professor Geoffrey Raisman’s passing on 27th January 2017.
 Please read a tribute to him written by our founder David Nicholls here.

-Professor Geoffrey Raisman FRS is a world-class British neuroscientist who leads a dedicated team, pioneering the repair of spinal cord injuries.
-He is a pioneer in the field of spinal injuries and has received funding from nsif.
+Professor Geoffrey Raisman FRS was a world-class British neuroscientist who lead a dedicated team focused on the repair of spinal cord injuries.
+He was a pioneer in the field of SCI and received

-He is Chair of Neural Regeneration at University College London’s Institute of Neurology at Queen Square, and is a Fellow of the Royal Society and the Academy of Medical Sciences.
+He was Chair of Neural Regeneration at University College London’s Institute of Neurology at Queen Square, and was a Fellow of the Royal Society and the Academy of Medical Sciences.

-Professor Raisman believes success in patients with spinal cord injuries will in future open the way to applying similar principles to devise new approaches to stroke, blindness and deafness.
+Professor Raisman believed success in patients with spinal cord injuries will in future open the way to applying similar principles to devise new approaches to stroke, blindness and deafness.

 We are proud to announce that nsif will be honouring the late Geoffrey Raisman by funding the ‘Professor Geoffrey Raisman Fellowship’ at UCL.
 By funding a PhD student, it will add further strength to

 the brilliant UCL team led by Professor Ying Li.
 Together they will continue to develop the work that Geoff was so passionate about, bringing us closer towards the ultimate goal of a cure for

 paralysis through SCI.
 Read more about it here.

 For further details of the Fellowship please see link below:-